 International, regional or countrywide health and safety standards need to be considered when preparing for any type of health and safety audit.
 Such standards could look at various areas of risk within a business such as managing work at height, confined spaces, electrical work, working guidelines around hazardous chemical, risks from machinery as well as various physical, psychological and ergonomic health risks.
 Where particular machinery or equipment is used, it may be necessary to review some of the manufacturer’s literature around safe working practices.

 Levels of employee involvement within the inspections must also be considered.
 In March 2018, the International Standard for Health and Safety Management Systems (ISO 45001) was released.
 One of the main areas of focus within the new standard has been employee participation in health and safety decisions.
-As a result, many organisations have now began integrating employees and contractors from different sections of their operations into the various health and safety committees and inspection programs.
+As a result, many organizations have now began integrating employees and contractors from different sections of their operations into the various health and safety committees and inspection programs.

 How do Health and Safety Inspections take place?

-Whether the inspection takes place by an internal or an external team, the methodology normally follows the same logic of planning a site inspection, developing a checklist with the list of areas to be visited, choosing the competency and expertise within the inspection team, conducting the walkthrough and finally a closing meeting to set out actions and assign responsibilities.
+Whether the inspection takes place by an internal or an external team, the methodology normally follows the same logic of planning a site inspection, developing a checklist with the list of areas to be visited, choosing the competency and expertise within the inspection team, conducting the walk-through and finally a closing meeting to set out actions and assign responsibilities.

 - The risks and the levels of those risks within the inspected area.